arahi7860/sql-intro/erd_domains.md

 > 10 minutes exercise.
 5 minutes review.

-Come up with an example ERD for an application that manages a library.
+Come up with an example ERD for an application that manages a library:
+* What entities does a library have?
+* What attributes do those entities have?
+* How do these entities relate to each other?

 ### We Do: ERD's for Web Pages in the Wild (15 minutes / 0:45)